Rated Excellent Online

 Given the difficulty of obtaining a second charge loan on a shared ownership property, it is worth considering the alternatives carefully before pursuing this route.
 If you need funds for home improvements, some housing associations have relationships with specific lenders who offer approved improvement loans for their leaseholders — these may be easier to arrange than a standalone secured loan.

 Personal loans, although typically carrying higher interest rates and shorter terms than secured loans, avoid the complexity of charging a shared ownership property.
-If the amount needed is relatively modest and your credit profile is strong, a personal loan may be a simpler and faster solution.
+If the amount needed is relatively modest (under £25,000) and your credit profile is strong, a personal loan may be a simpler and faster solution.

 Remortgaging — where you approach your existing first charge lender or a new lender to borrow more on the mortgage — may also be possible if your lender has a product designed for shared ownership borrowers.
 This is typically a cleaner solution than a second charge, as the first charge lender already understands the shared ownership structure.
+Specialist first charge shared ownership lenders include Halifax, Leeds Building Society, Nationwide, Nottingham Building Society and Kensington.

 If you have staircased to 100% ownership, the shared ownership constraints no longer apply and you can approach the full range of secured loan lenders on the same basis as any other homeowner.